kouk/permifrost/README.md

 If `*` is provided as the parameter for tables the grant statement will use the `ALL <object_type>s in SCHEMA` syntax.
 It will also grant to future tables and views.
-See Snowflake documenation for [`ON FUTURE`](https://docs.snowflake.net/manuals/sql-reference/sql/grant-privilege.html#optional-parameters)
+See Snowflake documentation for [`ON FUTURE`](https://docs.snowflake.net/manuals/sql-reference/sql/grant-privilege.html#optional-parameters)

 If a schema name includes an asterisk, such as `snowplow_*`, then all schemas